JK-Liu7/CoPeDiT/README.md

 ## 🔍 Overview
 CoPeDiT is a unified framework for 3D MRI synthesis under incomplete input settings.
 It is designed to handle both

-- **Missing modality synthesis** in multi-modal brain MRI
+- **Missing modality synthesis** in multi-modal brain MRI 🧠
-- **Missing slice synthesis** in cardiac MRI
+- **Missing slice synthesis** in cardiac MRI ❤️

 The framework consists of two main components

 - **CoPeVAE**
-  A completeness-aware tokenizer that learns discriminative prompts through dedicated pretext tasks
+  A completeness-aware tokenizer that learns discriminative prompts through dedicated pretext tasks 🔍

 - **MDiT3D**
-  A diffusion transformer tailored for 3D MRI synthesis that leverages learned completeness prompts to improve semantic consistency in 3D space
+  A diffusion transformer tailored for 3D MRI synthesis that leverages learned completeness prompts to improve semantic consistency in 3D space 🧩

-Together, these modules enable CoPeDiT to perceive incomplete observations in a self-guided manner and perform robust unified synthesis across diverse MRI scenarios.
+Together, these modules enable CoPeDiT to perceive incomplete observations in a self-guided manner and perform robust unified synthesis across diverse MRI scenarios 🏆

 ## ✨ Features